Rugby: Dr Farah Palmer calls for pro contracts for Black Ferns

-Dr Farah Palmer has called for the Black Ferns to be considered for professional contracts as they prepare for their World Cup rugby final against England in Dublin tomorrow morning.
+Dr Farah Palmer has called for the Black Ferns to be considered for professional contracts as they prepare for their World Cup rugby final against England in Belfast tomorrow morning.

 Palmer captained New Zealand to three of their four tournament victories, in 1998, 2002 and 2006.
 Last year she became the first woman appointed to the New Zealand Rugby board.